from £35 /night help

 Small secluded cottage garden with raised lawn and garden furniture during the summer.
 Easy parking for one car, careful parking for two within the garden area.

-As there are steep stairs, low opening windows upstairs and no fireguards, we do not reccomend the cottage for the infirm or very young children.
+As there are steep stairs, low opening windows upstairs and no fireguards, we do not recommend the cottage for the infirm or very young children.
+The bathroom is situated downstairs.
 There is off road parking for 2 cars only.
 We cannot accept bookings from guests with more than two cars.
-Please contact us for details
+Please contact us for further details or search online for Fleece Cottage Yolasite.

 The Shropshire region